mtamme/NProxy/README.md

 # Copyright

 Copyright © Martin Tamme.
-See COPYING and COPYING.LESSER for details.
+See LICENSE for details.